Eng 121 - Syllabus Online

 (ex: 000 - Shorter Writing 3)

-& Assignment on the top left of your assignment in Bold Text
+Label the Assignment: In bold put Code # & Assignment. on the top left of your assignment and label all Parts in Bold text.

 • Below Labeling requirement is an example of what your completed assignment should look like.